 About Diana W. Bianchi, MD

 Diana W. Bianchi is the Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) at the National Institutes of Health (NIH) in Bethesda, Maryland.
 She is also an investigator in the National Human Genome Research Institute.
 Formerly, she was the Executive Director of the Mother Infant Research Institute at Tufts Medical Center and the Natalie V. Zucker Professor of Pediatrics, Obstetrics and Gynecology at Tufts University School of Medicine.
-She was also Vice Chair for Pediatric Research at the Floating Hospital for Children, Boston.
+She was also Vice Chair for Pediatric Research at the Tufts Children's Hospital, Boston.

 Dr. Bianchi is a magna cum laude graduate of the University of Pennsylvania.
 She received her M.D. from Stanford University School of Medicine and her postgraduate training in Pediatrics, Medical Genetics and Neonatal-Perinatal Medicine at Boston Children’s Hospital and Harvard Medical School.
 She is board-certified in all three specialties.
 Her clinical expertise is in prenatal and neonatal genetics and genomics.